eclipse-openj9/openj9/doc/compiler/jitaas/Build.md

-There are currently two supported build procedures.
+There are currently 3 supported build procedures.
 Select the one that best suits your needs.

 - [Building only the JIT](#jit).
 Choose this if you have no need to modify the VM or JCL.
 This only builds OMR and everything in the `runtime/compiler` directory.
 Output artifact is `libj9jit29.so`.
 - [Building the whole VM](#vm).
 The complete build process.
 Takes much longer but produces a complete JVM as output (including the JIT).
+- [Building in Docker](#docker).
+Choose this if you don't want to deal with build dependencies.
+Takes the longest.

 Either way, you will need protobuf installed.